About the ESRB

 How does ESRB address elements that are not necessarily content-related but may still be of concern to parents?

-Many digitally delivered games feature elements that are not considered to be content per se, but are very much of concern to parents in terms of deciding whether or not to allow their child access.
-These include the ability to share one's location with other users, provide personal information that may be shared with third parties, or exchange user-generated content.
-For this reason the online questionnaire that developers complete when having these games rated specifically asks about the presence of these types of elements.
+Many digitally delivered games and apps feature elements that are not considered to be content per se, but are very much of concern to parents in terms of deciding whether or not to allow their child access.
+These include the ability to share one's location with other users, provide personal information that may be shared with third parties, exchange user-generated content, if it enables the purchase of digital goods, and/or if unrestricted Internet access is provided.
+For this reason the online questionnaire that developers complete when having these games and apps rated specifically asks about the presence of these types of elements.
 In the event these elements are present that game's rating assignment will also include one or more Interactive Elements notices, which may be displayed prior to download to warn a consumer about them or enable filters or opt-ins/opt-outs that can be activated by the user.
-These notices include: "Users Interact," "Shares Location," and "Shares Info."
+These notices include: "Users Interact," "Shares Location," "Shares Info," "Digital Purchases," and "Unrestricted Internet."
 For more detailed information please see the ESRB Ratings Guide.

 Back to Top